gkswns0531/TensorRT-LLM/examples/models/core/exaone/README.md

 ### EXAONE-4.0

-Download he HuggingFace checkpoints of EXAONE-4.0 model.
+Download the HuggingFace checkpoints of EXAONE-4.0 model.
 Here, we only use the `EXAONE-4.0-32B` model for the example.
-From EXAONE-4.0 model, we support only on PyTorch flow.
+EXAONE-4.0 supports both PyTorch flow and TensorRT flow.

 ```bash
 export HF_MODEL_DIR=hf_models/exaone4